 The Quickest Burritos

-Here we go again, diving into another one of my mom’s “famous” recipes from my childhood — the speediest Bean and Cheese Burritos.
-They shared a spotlight in our dinner rotation with her delicious Tortilla Pie and a mouthwatering variation of these Vegetarian Nachos.
+Here’s another one of my mom’s well-known recipes from my childhood — her really quick Bean and Cheese Burritos.
+They were a regular dinner choice, with her Tortilla Pie and a great version of Vegetarian Nachos.

 Ingredient shot-- image of all the ingredients used in this dish

-• Olive oil: It’s the secret to sautéing your spices and making them release their full flavor!
+• Olive oil: Used to cook the spices and bringing out their full flavor!

-• Spices: This is where the magic happens.
-Make sure your spices are fresh for the best flavor.
+• Spices: Make sure your spices are fresh for the best flavor.

-• Refried beans: Go for a brand that you know you love or try our incredible Pinto Beans recipe.
+• Refried beans: Go for a brand that you know you love or try homemade Pinto Beans.

-• Chicken broth: For a vegetarian option, veggie broth works just as well.
+• Chicken broth: For a plant-based option, veggie broth works just as well.

-• Flour tortillas: Choose a good quality tortilla.
-Look for soft, flexible, and fresh tortillas.
+• Flour tortillas: Look for soft, flexible, and fresh tortillas.

-• Red enchilada sauce: Enchilada sauce can vary greatly in flavor and heat from brand to brand.
+• Red enchilada sauce: This can vary greatly in flavor and heat from brand to brand.
 I recommend Old El Paso® mild red enchilada sauce.

-• Sharp Cheddar cheese: Feel free to mix it up with some Monterey Jack for a bit of a twist!
+• Sharp Cheddar cheese: Feel free to mix it up with some Monterey Jack.

 Process shots of Bean and Cheese Burritos-- images of the seasonings being sautéed and then the beans and broth being added